rm-hull/barebones-toolchain/README.md

     This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+    $ mips-gcc --version
+    arm-none-eabi-gcc (GCC) 6.2.0
+    Copyright (C) 2016 Free Software Foundation, Inc.
+    This is free software; see the source for copying conditions.
+There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 ## TODO

 * ~~Build 64-bit platform tools for ARMv7 target~~